-My four companions had an appointment with other friends in a distant suburb, so we went our separate ways.
+My four companions had an appointment with friends in a distant suburb, so we went our separate ways.
 I spent more time in the narrow streets around the church, then went to examine the fortifications along the west side of the old city.

 I had just finished walking along some of the wall, when I heard people playing drums and a wind instrument that may have been a qernete.
 I walked toward the music where a group of Kurdish men and women had linked fingers to dance in a circle.
 They were supporters of the HDP and it was not long before I was added to the circle and photos were taken.
 About fifty people had gathered to look on.
-The pious Sunni women wore solemn expressions that betrayed contempt for what was going on or regret that they could not join in.
+The pious Sunni women wore solemn expressions betraying contempt for what was going on or regret that they could not join in.
 Most or all of those taking part in the dance were secular in inclination.
 Dancing proved a delightful thing to do as the shadows lengthened with the approach of evening.

 I ordered a one and a half portion of Adana kebap and ayran knowing that water and salads would be brought as free extras.
 In fact, six free dishes arrived, one with slices of lemon and coriander, one with pulped tomatoes, one with tomatoes and lettuce, one with fresh onion, pepper and coriander, one with yoghurt and bulgar, and one with three portions of cig kofte.
 The lokanta was busy inside and out with many customers decidedly middle class in appearance.
 Based on the appearance of the children and women alone, most customers were secular in outlook or very relaxed about their commitment to Islam.
 With time to spare I delayed departure, not least because I was given a glass of tea to end the meal.